nikkikobako/MS1-Go-Vegan/README.md

 1. Initial testing was via gitpod and the developer tool inspect to show my pages as mobile, tablet and full screen
 2. The code was then published via git hub and tested on the following devices
-*  Samsung S8 mobile phone
+    1. Samsung S8 mobile phone
-*  Samsung Galaxy S2 tablet
+    2. Samsung Galaxy S2 tablet
-*  Oukitel C15 Pro mobile phone
+    3. Oukitel C15 Pro mobile phone
-*  iMac desktop
+    4. iMac desktop
-*  Microsoft surface?
+    5. Microsoft surface Pro
-3. Browser Chrome
+    6. Browser Chrome
-4. The code was shared on Slack for testing by the community
+3. The code was shared on Slack for testing by the community
-5. Each html and css was ran through
+4. Each html and css was ran through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to ensure no errors

 ### Tests completed
 1.